An Act against Plowing by the Tayle, and pulling the Wooll off living Sheep: Enforcement and repeal

 A bill to suspend the 1635 act for ten years was transmitted and approved by Charles I in 1641, but never enacted as the 1641 Rebellion began a period of disruption.
 The 1635 act's repeal was demanded in 1646 by the Confederates in negotiations with Lord Deputy Ormonde.
-It was finally repealed in 1828 by one of Peel's Acts for restating and consolidating laws (9 Geo.
-4 c.
+It was finally repealed in 1828 by one of Peel's Acts for restating and consolidating laws, the Criminal Statutes (Ireland) Repeal Act 1828 (9 Geo.
+4. c.
 53).
 British Whig writers of the 1830s alleged that ploughing by the tail was still practised in the West of Ireland at that time.
 Such claims were denied by Irish nationalists as propaganda.